dorukayhan/gestalt-grimoire/README.md

 ### Installing and running

 1. `git clone git@github.com:dorukayhan/gestalt-grimoire.git && cd gestalt-grimoire && npm install`
+2. Create an account for the bot and make it a mod in your chat
 2. Follow the [Twurple bot example](https://twurple.js.org/docs/examples/chat/basic-bot.html)'s instructions to get an access token.
 Use `http://localhost` as the redirect URI, `chat:read+chat:edit+channel:moderate` as the scope, and `curl -X POST https://id.twitch.tv/oauth2/token?client_id=FILL_IN&client_secret=FILL_IN&code=YEP&grant_type=authorization_code&redirect_uri=http%3A%2F%2Flocalhost` for the part of the OAuth flow that requires leaving your browser
 3. Put the token in conf/tokens.json like so:
     ```